-A secured loan is where a lender will place a legally binding charge on an asset in return for a loan.
-The lender secures the asset as a security measure in the event that the loan is not repaid.
+A secured loan is where a lender will place a legally binding charge on an asset as security for a loan.
+The lender uses your asset as a security measure in the event that the loan is not repaid.
 A secured loan is secured with what’s known as a second charge.
-The first charge will usually be secured by your lender who you have a mortgage with.
+The first charge will usually be secured by your mortgage lender.

 When should I consider a secured loan?

 As each person’s circumstances vary, there isn’t one answer that’s suitable for everyone.
 Nonetheless, our expert advisors have described common situations below where secured loans may be more favourable to remortgaging.

 If you’re already on a great mortgage rate, it may not be wise to remortgage.
 This is especially true if available rates are higher.

 This is usually the case with old variable-rate mortgages that were originally taken out a number of years ago.
 As interest rates were higher back then, variable rates followed the Bank of England base rate and had little, if any of their own rates attached.
 As the Bank of England base rate decreased over the years, this meant that lenders had to increase their own rates in addition to the variable base rate to make lending viable.

 If you’re already on a great deal but need further finance, a secured loan may be an option to consider.

 If you need to raise funds for 95% loan to value, a remortgage wouldn’t be sufficient.
 Remortgages will generally only go up to 90% LTV and that’s only in certain circumstances.